brynnb/chargify-laravel/README.md

 Chargify Wrapper for Laravel 5
 =====================================

 Updated to use 0.0.5 Chargify SDK.
-Also updated to use my own version of the chargify-sdk-php that has an updated version of Guzzle.
+Also updated to use a version of the chargify-sdk-php that has an updated version of Guzzle.

 This is a wrapper using the chargley chargify SDK.
 It creates a service provider and facade for autoloading into laravel.